-With industry-tested retrospective templates, Agile teams will always have a fun and engaging meeting.
+With industry-tested templates, agile teams will always have an engaging and fun retrospective.

 A sailboat retrospective can illuminate all the things that are helping and hindering your scrum team.